Notes on Worst-case Inefficiency of Gradient Descent Even in R^2: Main Result and Proof Idea

 and in even blocks

 where $(s_1, s_2)$ is the center of the respective block.
 Finally, a local minima will occur in the final block.
 The function inside the final block is defined as

-\textbf{Step 3.} Flipping the quadratic.
-When running gradient descent with initial point inside the first block, we want the iterates to follow along the blocks.
+\textbf{Step 3.
+Flipping the quadratic. } When running gradient descent with initial point inside the first block, we want the iterates to follow along the blocks.
 That is, in odd blocks, iterates would go toward the right to the next block, and in even blocks, iterates would go upward to the next block.
 However, it is quite possible in some iterate the point lies on the `wrong side of the block'.
 For odd blocks, this is the left half of itself and for even blocks this is the bottom half.
 For example, if some point were in the left half of some odd block, gradient descent iterate would make the next iterate go toward the left.
 To combat this, we simply flip the quadratic on the left half of odd blocks and the bottom half of even blocks.

-\textbf{Step 4.} Adding buffer regions.
-Up til step 3, our function is not continuous.
-To resolve this issue we add buffer regions.
-Consider the transition from the first block to the second block.
-We will add a buffer region as follows:
+\textbf{Step 4.
+Adding buffer regions. } Up until step 3, our function is not continuous.
+To resolve this issue we add buffer regions between adjacent blocks.

-Here $g$ is the buffer function, and $\tau \le x_1 \le 2\tau$ is the buffer region.
-We add a buffer region between adjacent blocks.
 Our domain $D$ will have to be modified to include the buffer regions.

-\textbf{Step 5.} Extending to $R^2$.
-Our current construction is defined on a restricted region.
-To extend our function to $R^2$, we apply the Whitney extension theorem.
+\textbf{Step 5.
+Extending to $\cR^2$. }Our current construction is defined on a restricted region.
+To extend our function to $\cR^2$, we apply the Whitney extension theorem.
 The extension may introduce new stationary points, but we will show gradient descent never leaves region $D$.